10/05/2022

-By Dr. Madhavi Raghu, Breast Imaging, Diagnostic Radiology, Nuvance Health
+By Madhavi Raghu, MD, Breast Imaging and Radiology, Nuvance Health

-The breast imaging you may have throughout your life depends on your age, risk for breast cancer, findings from previous tests or if you have symptoms.
+Many people have questions about different types of imaging and tests for breasts — whether screening or diagnostic mammography, MRI or ultrasound.
+The breast imaging you have throughout your life depends on your age, risk of developing breast cancer, findings from previous tests or if you have symptoms.

 Here is what you need to know about breast imaging and why screening mammograms are so important.